dizys/nyu-cv-final-project/README.md

 We custom built the dataset ourselves from existing public real-photo datasets.
 We used diffusion-model-based image-to-image models to generate images from real photos, including Stable Diffusion and DALLE2(available only as APIs).
 This way, we ended up with a labeled dataset of real photos and generated photos.

--   How we built it: [dataset/README.md](dataset/README.md)
+-   How we built the dataset: [dataset/README.md](dataset/README.md)
 -   Download datasets: [Dataset Releases](https://github.com/dizys/nyu-cv-final-project/releases/tag/dataset)

 ## Experiment Notebooks

+We trained and tested our binary classifier on Google Colab.
+The notebooks are available in the [notebooks](notebooks) folder.

-Train on the main dataset:
+Training on the main dataset:

 -   [ResNet34 Train](notebooks/fastai_resnet34_train.ipynb)
 -   [ResNet50 Train](notebooks/fastai_resnet50_train.ipynb)

-Test on other datasets:
+Testing on other datasets:

 -   [ResNet34 Test on Weather Dataset with Stable Diffusion](notebooks/fastai_resnet34_test_weather.ipynb)
 -   [ResNet50 Test on Weather Dataset with Stable Diffusion](notebooks/fastai_resnet50_test_weather.ipynb)